soraisam/goats_production/docs/readthedocs/source/index.rst

 .. _about-goats:

-Gemini Observation and Analysis of Targets System
+GOATS: Gemini Observation and Analysis of Targets System
 ========================================================

 **GOATS** is a browser-based user interface providing end-to-end automation of the entire time-domain/multi-messenger astronomy follow-up process -- from target selection, over triggering of follow-up observation, over data retrieval, to data reduction and analysis (:numref:`goats-capabilities`).